 - For a full collection of southern classic recipes plus new and inventive ones you'll want to check this out.

-How to Cut and Clean Collard Greens
+How to Clean Collard Greens

 - sharp knife